Tyndall effect: Similar phenomena different from Tyndall scattering

 When the day's sky is overcast, sunlight passes through the turbidity layer of the clouds, resulting in scattered, diffuse light on the ground (sunbeam).
 This exhibits Mie scattering instead of Tyndall scattering because the cloud droplets are larger than the wavelength of the light and scatters all colors approximately equally.
 Similarly, the term Tyndall effect is incorrectly applied to light scattering by large, macroscopic dust particles in the air as due to their large size, they do not exhibit Tyndall scattering.

-When the daytime sky is cloudless, the sky's color is blue due to Rayleigh scattering instead of Tyndall scattering because the scattering particles are the air molecules, which are much smaller than the wavelengths of visible light.
+When the daytime sky is cloudless, the sky's color is blue due to Rayleigh scattering instead of Tyndall scattering.
+The primary scattering agents in the atmosphere are air molecules such as nitrogen and oxygen, and the characteristic dimensions of these molecules are much smaller than the wavelengths of visible light, thereby satisfying the conditions under which Rayleigh scattering is applicable.

 Another manifestation of Tyndall scattering can be seen in the blue colours exhibited by glacial meltwater on account of the suspended particles preferentially back scattering shorter wavelengths of the visible spectrum while absorbing longer wavelengths.
 Milky white rock flour combined with the blue tint caused by the Tyndall effect produces the characteristic “turquoise blue” often seen in meltwater streams.
 The actual shade of blue will ultimately be determined by the relative abundance of particulates capable of producing Tyndall scattering across the entire range of particle sizes suspended in the meltwater (see table below).